 Additionally, as you’re interviewing team members and stakeholders, you may get a lot of suggestions—too many, most likely.
 Be sure to set parameters on who gets to make decisions on what and recognize subject matter experts versus those with an opinion.
 Every stakeholder’s opinion has some value, but you need to learn to prioritize that feedback and synthesize it into an effective action plan.
 Remember, you can’t please everyone all of the time.

 Free Templates to Help with Process Optimization

 Process optimization is essential to keep costs down and boost productivity.
-It is usually fostered by using project management software, but if you’re not ready to take that step then there are free templates that can help.
+It’s usually fostered by using business process management software, but if you’re not ready to take that step, there are free templates that can help.
 ProjectManager has dozens of free templates for every phase of your project.
 Here are are few that are for process optimization.

 The free root cause analysis template for Word can be used to identify what issues are causing your process to not work out as planned.
 This is usually part of your larger quality management plan.
 The fishbone diagram shows the cause and effect, which helps you improve processes by finding what’s not working.

-One way to optimize processes is by looking at where you are, where you want to be and then devising a plan to bridge that gap.
+One way to optimize processes is by looking at where you are, and where you want to be and devising a plan to bridge that gap.
 The free gap analysis template for Excel is built for this purpose.
-It does this by capturing your current state and then letting you define the future state you wish to reach.
+It does this by capturing your current state and allowing you to define the future state you wish to reach.
 You can then figure out the gap percentage and the actions to close that gap.